Intermesh/groupoffice-docs/developer/extending-a-goui-module.rst

     	}
     }

 The code is pretty simple.
 In the constructor, the album data is already passed.
-We know the ideas of the reviews, so we retrieve them from the data store.
+We know the IDs of the reviews, so we retrieve them from the data store.
 As the data store knows who has access, we do not have to bother with that.
 When these are loaded, a new card is rendered for each review.
 Having done that, a bottom toolbar is rendered with a button to close the reviews.
 In order to create some eye-candy, the ratings are displayed with stars (one is bad, five